romirm/grafix/README.md

 # Grafix
-A web app that uses Google's Gemini API to parse through student information and generate a graph
+A web app that uses Google's Gemini API to generate a graph

 ## 🚧 Built With